leptonquark/personal-webpage-ktor-compose-web/README.md

 ./gradlew run
 ```

-The web application utilizes two configuration files.
-Both files are in `/Users/Netlight/IntelliJProjects/me/app/src/jvmMain/resources`.
+The web application utilizes two configuration files (Both files are in `/Users/Netlight/IntelliJProjects/me/app/src/jvmMain/resources`):

-The first file is `main-content.json` and contains the title, about, and the contact me links.
+1. `main-content.json` - contains the title, about, and the contact me links.
 The template supports links from Github, Twitter, or LinkedIn.
-The second file is `projects.json` and contains project information.
+2. `projects.json` - contains a list of projects.
 The projects can also use icons which are shown in the list view.
+The icon paths are stored inside this file.

 # License